codahale/veil/design.md

 #### Xoodyak's Security

-Xoodyak [@daemen2020] is a duplex construction [@bertoni2011], which is essentially a cascade of sponge functions.
+Xoodyak is a duplex construction [@bertoni2011], which is essentially a cascade of sponge functions.
 Sponge functions are negligibly distinguishable [@bertoni2008] from random oracles in the single-stage setting provided the underlying permutation is random.
-Xoodyak [@daemen2020] claims 128 bits of security for indistinguishability in the multi-user setting.
+Xoodyak claims 128 bits of security for indistinguishability in the multi-user setting [@daemen2020].

 #### Combined Security